alleycat58uk/xapi/recipes/authorise.md

 Revision: 0.1

 ## Purpose
-This activity records authorisation for  being given to a person
+This activity records authorisation being given to a person
 ## Definition
 ### Actor